Storm Shadow (G.I. Joe)

 Storm Shadow is a fictional character from the G.I.
 Joe: A Real American Hero toyline, comic books and animated series.
 He is best known as the Cobra Commander's ninja bodyguard, and for his history with fellow ninja Snake Eyes.

-Throughout their history, he has changed sides several times; conflicted in loyalties between Cobra, G.I.
+Throughout his history, he has changed sides several times; conflicted in loyalties between Cobra, G.I.
 Joe, and his blood brother, Snake Eyes.
 Storm Shadow is one of the most prominent characters in the G.I.
 Joe: A Real American Hero franchise, and has appeared in every series since its inception.
-He is portrayed by Lee Byung-hun in the 2009 live-action film G.I.
-Joe: The Rise of Cobra, and the 2013 sequel G.I.
-Joe: Retaliation.
-Andrew Koji portrayed Storm Shadow in the 2021 film, Snake Eyes.
+He is portrayed by South Korean actor Lee Byung-hun in the 2009 live-action film G.I.
+Joe: The Rise of Cobra, and its 2013 sequel G.I.
+Joe: Retaliation, while British actor Andrew Koji portrayed him in the 2021 film Snake Eyes.

 Profile

-In his original A Real American Hero incarnation, Storm Shadow's real name is Thomas S. Arashikage (トーマス・嵐影) (Arashi meaning "Storm" and kage meaning "shadow" in Japanese), a Japanese American.
-Storm Shadow served in the U.S. Army special operations group along with Snake Eyes, and later invited him to train as a ninja with his family in Japan.
-The duo have been everything to one another from the bitterest of enemies, to the most loyal of friends, who would fight and die for one another.
+In his original A Real American Hero incarnation, Storm Shadow's real name is Thomas "Tommy" S. Arashikage (トーマス・嵐影) (Arashi meaning "Storm" and kage meaning "shadow" in Japanese), a Japanese American.
+Storm Shadow served in a U.S. Army special operations long-range reconnaissance unit in Vietnam along with Snake Eyes and Stalker.
+He later invited Snake-Eyes to train as a ninja with his family in Japan.
+The duo have been everything to one another from the bitterest of enemies to the most loyal of friends who would fight and die for one another.

 Storm Shadow can trace his family history through thirty generations of assassins.
-He is an 8th degree black belt in several martial arts, and can endure unimaginable amounts of hardship and pain.
-Storm Shadow moves with blinding speed, can scale sheer walls with bare hands and feet, and is an expert with a long bow, katana, shuriken and nunchaku.
+He is an 8th degree black belt in several martial arts including Karate, Judo, Jujutsu, Taekwondo, Ninjutsu, Kobudo, Taekkyon, and many others.
+He and can endure unimaginable amounts of hardship and pain.
+Storm Shadow moves with blinding speed, can scale sheer walls with bare hands and feet, and is an expert with a long bow, katana, shuriken, sai (weapon) and nunchaku.
 He usually wears a white uniform and mask.
 When out of his uniform, he is shown to be Japanese with black hair and dark eyes.

 In 2007, the character's creator, Larry Hama, revealed an alternate name for the character, Tomisaburo Arashikage (嵐影富三郎), in the solo series Storm Shadow.
 His tattoo is a hexagram of the I Ching named 既濟 (jì jì), or "Already Fording".

 Storm Shadow was only listed with a rank while a member of the Joe team.
 There are four instances where his file card provides a pay-grade: 1991, 1994, and 1997 releases all have him listed as a Master Sergeant or E-8 (the same rank as Duke), and in the 2007, 25th anniversary release, the file card lists him as E-5.